-- 3. Install the carriage assembly to the pump module assembly. - 4.
-Install the catalyst jug in the jug bracket. - 5.
+- 1. Unpack unit and components. - 2.
+Assemble frame as needed. - Note If your unit is configured with a mobile option kit, refer to the installation instructions included with the kit for set-up. - 3.
+Install the carriage assembly to the pump module assembly. - 4.
+Install the catalyst jug. - 5.
 Install the gelcoat filter and surge chamber assembly. - 6.
-Install the air manifold and manifold air hose to the power cylinder. - 7.
-Attach hose fittings to gelcoat pump, catalyst pump, and gun air. - 8.
+Install the air manifold and manifold air hose to the powerhead. - 7.
+Attach hose fittings to the gelcoat pump, catalyst pump, and gun air. - 8.
 Attach pickup hoses to the inlet of the pump. - 9.
-If your system has an internal mix gun, place the flush tank in the holder, attach the air hose from the manifold to the flush tank, and connect the yellow flush tube from the gun to the tank. - 10.
-Check to make sure all hose fittings and connections are tight. - 11.
-Connect an adequate air supply. - 12.
-Open the incoming air supply ball valve all the way.
+For internal mix units, place the flush tank in the holder and attach the air hose from manifold, then connect the yellow flush tube from the gun to the flush tank. - 10.
+Double check all hose fittings and connections to make sure they are tight.